 Sadly, things do occasionally go wrong, but that is also the case elsewhere in the world.
 It is essential therefore that you conduct due diligence before buying any property.
 You must ensure that you have all the facts about the property and the seller, and must make sure your purchase is going to be a sound investment.

 If you are not familiar with the term “due diligence” and would like to know more about what is it and why it is important, then you might find the following article helpful:

-Why then do some of the same people fail to exercise comparable caution when spending millions of Baht in Thailand?
+Why is it then that so many people ignore similar research when spending millions of Baht in Thailand?

-If you are in the market for a property in Phuket, there are some basic checks that need to be done.
-Here is a brief due diligence checklist for you:
+If you are in the market for a property in Phuket, here is a brief due diligence checklist for you:

 - Are there any liens, loans or mortgages taken out against the property (these will be referenced on the title deed)?

 - Is the Seller the Legal Owner of the Land? – the name on the Title Deed will confirm this